gristlabs/grist-help/help/install/saml.md

   * [Auth0: use custom certificate to sign requests](https://auth0.com/docs/protocols/saml-protocol/saml-sso-integrations/sign-and-encrypt-saml-requests#use-custom-certificate-to-sign-requests)
   * [Auth0 as the SAML identity provider](https://auth0.com/docs/protocols/saml-protocol/saml-sso-integrations/sign-and-encrypt-saml-requests#auth0-as-the-saml-identity-provider)

+In your Auth0 settings also make sure that:

+ * The "Application Callback URL" is set to `https://<grist-domain>/saml/assert`.

 ## Example: Authentik

 In [Authentik](https://goauthentik.io/), add a Provider called `Grist` with: